top of page

 Delegation Isn’t Giving Up Control—It’s Creating Ownership

-As a supervisor, your job is to build other people up, not to hoard tasks like trading cards.
+As a supervisor, your job is to build other people up, not to hold onto every task.

 When Delegation Doesn’t Work